 It is evident that in respect of the identified major offences, the contribution of the four Southern States to the national figure is miniscule.
 The incidence of crimes against SCs in Andhra Pradesh and Tamil Nadu has shown a steady increase.
 However, Tamil Nadu has registered almost none of the offences considered against STs in the three years.
 On the other hand, Kerala clocks the most number of crimes against STs with a crime rate of 37.5 in 2016, despite having only 1.5% of India’s STs population.

-With these preliminary figures on incidence and rate of crimes against SCs and STs, in the subsequent posts, we will examine the performance of the four States on crimes against women, investigation by the police and response of the judiciary.
+With these preliminary figures on incidence and rate of crimes against SCs and STs, in the subsequent posts, we will examine the response of the investigating authorities and of the judiciary as well as crimes against SC and ST women, in the four Southern States.